Agile CMS explained - 3 reasons to go agile

 Traditional CMS architecture is ideal for delivering content to one channel.
 Its simple-to-use interface works well for developers and marketers if the end goal is just a website.
 However, for enterprises with greater content demands, a traditional CMS can fall short.

-A headless CMS can fill the void of omnichannel delivery by removing the CMS’s front-end presentation layer and simply keeping the back-end content database.
+A headless CMS can fill the void with omnichannel delivery by removing the CMS's front-end presentation layer and simply keeping the back-end content database.
 Connections can instead be made via APIs to different front-ends, giving developers the freedom to customize experiences to their liking.

 Storyblok provides its users with features that allow them to have truly agile content development.
 The Visual Editor enables content and non-technical teams to create and edit content with real-time preview.
 Due to the composable system of components, content creators can build new pages without relying on developers' help, while still having a set of tools for collaboration.